palaeoware/SPIERS/SPIERSedit/docs/radial.rst

     the right hand side, and the missing portion towards the bottom.
 The white circle near the centre shows the specified radius.

 Once the sample has been defined, select all slices from which lock data is to be used, and click the 'Measure Sample' button.
-SPIERS collates the specified sample data and determines a mean brightness level for the correction based on distance to the specifie centre point, and relative to the mean brightness of the pixels within the specified minimum radius circle.
+SPIERS collates the specified sample data and determines a mean brightness level for the correction based on distance to the specific centre point, and relative to the mean brightness of the pixels within the specified minimum radius circle.
 Note that sampling is performed from raw data not working data.